 The alcohol-addicted brain has become accustomed to artificial surges in GABA, a neurotransmitter that makes us feel relaxed; endorphins, which make us feel euphoric and pain-free; serotonin, which makes us feel confident; and dopamine, which motivates us to keep drinking.

-(There are other neurotransmitters involved in alcohol addiction, but these are some of the most important ones.)
+There are other neurotransmitters involved in alcohol addiction, but these are some of the most important ones to understand.

 Dopamine is also responsible for “euphoric recall,” which makes us equate everything alcohol-related with total bliss – despite all of the available evidence to the contrary (which we ignore).